QuantLet/MVA-Ready/QID-2546-MVAcarsim/README.md

 # QID-2546-MVAcarsim
-[not-vali-S] computes the Jaccard, simple matching and Tanimoto proximity coefficients for binary car data.
+Computes the Jaccard, simple matching and Tanimoto proximity coefficients for binary car data.